 John C. Fralish Jr.

-JOHN C. FRALISH, JR., court records focus group leader, has lived in the Carlisle area since 1962, studied at Franklin & Marshall College and the Pennsylvania State University–Harrisburg, and joined the staff of the Cumberland County Historical Society as assistant to the director in 1975 after participating as one of the instructors at the original genealogy conference held by the society earlier that year.
+JOHN C. FRALISH, JR. is an expert in Cumberland County court records and newspapers.
+He has lived in the Carlisle area since 1962, studied at Franklin & Marshall College and the Pennsylvania State University–Harrisburg, and joined the staff of the Cumberland County Historical Society as assistant to the director in 1975 after participating as one of the instructors at the original genealogy conference held by the society earlier that year.
 After briefly serving as librarian of the Historical Society of Dauphin County, he worked for the Pennsylvania Historical and Museum Commission and retired as collections technician of the State Library of Pennsylvania in 1993.
 He founded the local chapter of the Sons of the American Revolution in 1992.
 Besides a study of the creation of the 1790 census record for Cumberland County, he has produced a large number of basic records for research in Cumberland County.
 His major effort at present is a reconstruction of the 1890 census of Cumberland County and annotation of the result with added family and biographical data.
 He has reconstructed, assembled, and abstracted the colonial records of the Cumberland County Court of Common Pleas and made a record of the cases in that court for the period ending in 1800.

 Originally from Texas, Chris lived in central Kentucky for twenty-five years before arriving in western Pennsylvania.
 His interest in family history began years ago when he found a family pedigree chart mixed in with papers inherited from his grandfather.
 Over time his interest in genealogical research developed into a passion for helping others learn about their family history.
 This eventually led to starting his professional practice, Origins Genealogy Research, based in Pittsburgh.
 He has helped his clients identify and trace the histories of their American ancestors.
 He has also performed forensic genealogical research to assist with court cases related to unidentified and missing heirs.
 In addition Chris has researched for future episodes of the US version of the television show: Who Do You Think You Are?